ArcaneEngineer/ECS-tutorials/part3.md

 An archetype is basically the unique collection of active components which defines an entity.

-For example, a tank is something that has a `hull`, `turret`, `trackLeft` and `trackRight`, in addition to the ubiquitous `transform` and `motion` components being active.
+For example, a tank is something that has active `hull`, `turret`, `trackLeft` and `trackRight`components, in addition to the ubiquitous `transform` and `motion` components being active.
 That collection of active component types is the tanks _archetype_.
-Anything that shares these active components can also be considered a tank.
+Anything that shares these active components can also be considered to be a tank.

-For this reason, we will also be further defining a bullet, so that it is clear that a bullet is not just some generic object that has a `transform` (position) and can effect `motion`, but is in fact something discrete from all other objects that contain only a  `transform` and `motion` component (basically, anything you can imagine that has a position and can move).

 ## Writing the Code